Federation of Independent Trade Unions of Russia: 2000s

 In 2001, a new labour code was introduced in the State Duma.
 It was strongly opposed by all but one of the trade unions.
 As well, in a July 9 speech to the Federal Assembly, Putin stated that there was no longer a need for the Trade Unions to perform state functions such as the distribution of social benefits.

 2010s

 Pension reform controversy

 In June 2018, the Russian cabinet denied access to Mikhail Shmakov, the head (chairman) of the FNPR to a meeting it was holding between its officials and replaced him by deputy who at the time was known to be a member of the ruling United Russia party.
 Earlier he had criticized government's decision to sign pension bill into law.
 Previously, the head of the Union used to be routinely invited to attend such meetings for almost every 25 years.
 Tatyana Golikova denied all allegations saying that the cabinet "didn't make any discriminating decisions".
 It was also said that the FNPR's was assumed to arrange fake protests in order to "deflate" people's anger over upcoming pension law changes.

 2020s

-In the 2020s, the FNPR supported the Russian invasion of Ukraine.
+In the 2020s, the FNPR supported the Russian invasion of Ukraine: this caused tensions within the International Trade Union Confederation (ITUC), with several unions calling for FNPR's suspension.
+In April 2022 FNPR withdrew from ITUC.

 Its Chairman since 29 October 2024 is Sergei Chernogayev, a Vorkuta native.